 Ian Foster continued to take an interest in Teal cars and Tealers for the next 20 years, and also developed the 2-seater Tempest (with John Box) in 1987.
 Ian's philosophy was that we should keep our design and construction simple, strong enough to to ensure safety but simple enough also that we could maintain and repair the vehicle ourselves, possibly with our growing children's involvement.

 Ian Foster, kind, knowledgeable, modest, supportive, the founder of Teal Cars, died in August 2005.
-Just recently, Maggie Foster and her sons Guy and Mark welcomed 20 Tealers to their village in the Lakes in June 2009 - happily, our link continues.
+Just recently, Maggie Foster and her sons Guy and Mark welcomed 20 Tealers to their village in the Lakes in June 2009, and agin in June 2014 - happily, the link continues.